JVM

 - JVM availability: checks that every JVM is up and running

-For continuous profiling, Coroot uses eBPF as well, capturing execution paths at the kernel level with minimal overhead.
+Coroot uses eBPF to capture CPU profiles at the kernel level with minimal overhead.
 However, because the JVM relies heavily on JIT compilation, the generated native code does not include symbolic information by default.
-In other words, we see memory addresses, but not the actual method names.
-To make the profiles readable and useful, the JVM needs to expose symbol information.
-This can be generated using the jcmd <pid> Compiler.perfmap command.
+To make the profiles readable, the JVM needs to expose symbol information via jcmd <pid> Compiler.perfmap.

 Coroot automates this step by periodically calling jcmd in the background.
 However, the JVM must be started with the -XX:+PreserveFramePointer option.
 This allows for accurate stack traces and proper symbolization of JIT-compiled code, with only a small performance overhead (typically around 1-3%).